 Michael Ehline was riding his bicycle that day.
 So he informed the fire department it was a poorly engineered, blind corner.
 Ehline also related that he had many close calls as a rider while walking his bike through the same crossing.

 How does Cal Trans think funneling traffic from highway 90 into residential neighborhoods is going to help solve anything?
-They say extra lanes to allow more traffic and extending a major freeway, so it empties into your backyard is the answer.
+They say extra lanes to allow more traffic and extending a major freeway so it empties into your backyard is the answer.
 Imagine this.
 Admiralty Way is now a “freeway” off-ramp.

-For example, Ca-trans fails to have available online any engineering reports or expert reports that dumping SR90 into residential neighborhoods will decrease congestion.
-Now, the Mindanao and Admiralty an SR 90 off-ramp cause people who would not normally pass through, to add to the already horrible traffic.
+For example, Ca-trans fails to have any engineering reports or expert reports available online that dumping SR90 into residential neighborhoods will decrease congestion.
+Now, the Mindanao and Admiralty, an SR 90 off-ramp, cause people who would not normally pass through to add to the already horrible traffic.

 The fact that there is no material from any agency online that this plan will help us should raise warning flags.
 Instead, Cal-Trans has a report that concludes “residential development” requires that highway 90 be dumped into Marina del Rey proper.
 So, in other words, since Marina del Rey is undergoing development, Cal Trans thought dropping nonresident traffic from the Route 90 highway would somehow “decrease congestion.”